Andrewlucie/HIRED-EMPLOYEE-ANALYSIS/README.md

 # HIRED-EMPLOYEE-ANALYSIS WITH EXCEL #

 ## INTRODUCTION ##
-### A company contacted me to analyse her dataset on the quality of Hire and come up with valuable insights that can used for descision making
+### I analyze a company dataset on the quality of Hire and come up with valuable insights that can used for descision making

 ## Problem statement
 - Group the age of employee into Minor,Young-Adult,Old-Adult,Elderly.